JosephEoff/josepheoff.github.io/_posts/2020-03-24-fixthermocouple.md

 A little poking around saved me a few bucks and a couple of weeks worth of waiting for a new thermocouple.

-If you found your way here and managed to fix your thermcouple, leave a comment and let me know how yours was broken and how you fixed it.
+If you found your way here and managed to fix your thermocouple, leave a comment and let me know how yours was broken and how you fixed it.